balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256[] memory amountsIn, uint256 bptAmountOut, bytes memory returnData);
 ```

-Available if the `pool` has implemented [`onAddLiquidityCustom`](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.html#add-liquidity-custom).
+Available if the pool has implemented [`onAddLiquidityCustom`](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.html#add-liquidity-custom).
-[Custom AMMs](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md) that require a non-standard strategy for adding liquidity will implement this function to serve a specific use case.
+[Custom AMMs](/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md) that require a non-standard strategy for adding liquidity will implement this function to solve a specific use case.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |